ChrisDugdale/Capslock/README.md

 ------------------------

-# This is my fork of CapsLock by https://github.com/Vonng/Capslock#control-planes , i like diffeent cursor keys, amongst other little bits, much thanks him for this!
+## This is my fork of CapsLock by https://github.com/Vonng/Capslock#control-planes , I like diffeent cursor keys, amongst other little bits, many thanks to him for this!

 ## CapsLock Enhancement Mac v3